unforswearing/aliaser/README.md

 `aliaser` consists of a single bash function that stores its own aliases.
 Each alias crated with `aliaser` is appended to the [bottom of the `aliaser.sh` script itself](aliaser.sh#L178).
 When you source `aliaser.sh` you add the `aliaser` function, and all of the aliases created with this function, to your environment.
 Please see [aliaser.sh](aliaser.sh) to see how this works.

 > [!IMPORTANT]
 > `aliaser` is written in `bash`, tested interactively in `zsh` on MacOS and passes most `shellcheck` tests.
-This script has not been tested on any Linux-based systems.
+This script has not been tested on any Linux-based systems (Linux compatibility coming soon).

 ## Installation